 Ligaments hold bones and joints together.
-Tendons attach muscles to bone, near joints.
+Tendons attach muscles to bone.

 When ligaments are injured from trauma, improper exercise or poor posture, they become overstretched, lax, inflamed and even torn.

-Bones may become misaligned which stretch the ligaments even more.
+Bones may become offset which stretches the ligaments even more.

 These ligaments have nerve endings and we feel pain.

-An adequate exercise program and manipulation aim at bone alignment; however, if the ligament remains stretched, the correction is only temporary and misalignment can reoccur.
+An adequate exercise program and manipulation aim at bone balancing; however, if the ligament remains stretched, the correction is only temporary and misalignment can reoccur.

-A proliferative injection with dextrose which acts as an irritant and lidocaine, an anesthetic, can strengthen ligaments.
-This creates an increased blood supply and nutrients to the injured ligament and new connective tissue is formed from fibroblasts.
+A proliferative injection with dextrose (an irritant) and lidocaine (an anesthetic) can strengthen ligaments.
+This creates temporary inflammation, increases blood supply and brings nutrients to the injured ligament.
+New connective tissue is formed from fibroblasts.